moegeeks/NotepadClone/README.md

 # NotepadClone
-A Notepad Application that is using WinUI and MVVM
+A Notepad Application using WinUI and MVVM
+This project is still in development